Photography lighting, or rather lighting for photography is the most important aspect of image capturing. Don’t believe me?

 Smaller versions, known as Speedlites, are portable and run off AA battery power.
 This thorough article gives you all the information you need to get started.

 There will be many times where you’ll want to capture more ambient light in a scene.
-Photographing indoors means low light, and a slow shutter speed is necessary.
+Photographing indoors means low light, and slow shutter speed is necessary.

 Read our article here on how and when to use it.